Atlantic cod

 In the western Atlantic Ocean, cod has a distribution north of Cape Hatteras, North Carolina, and around both coasts of Greenland and the Labrador Sea; in the eastern Atlantic, it is found from the Bay of Biscay north to the Arctic Ocean, including the Baltic Sea, the North Sea, Sea of the Hebrides, areas around Iceland and the Barents Sea.

 Atlantic cod can live for up to 25 years and typically grow up to 100-140 cm, but individuals in excess of 180 cm and 50 kg have been caught.
-They will attain sexual maturity between ages two and eight with this varying between populations and has varied over time.
+They will attain sexual maturity between ages 2 and 8, but this varies between populations and has varied over time.

 Colouring is brown or green, with spots on the dorsal side, shading to silver ventrally.
 A stripe along its lateral line (used to detect vibrations) is clearly visible.
 Its habitat ranges from the coastal shoreline down to 300 m along the continental shelf.

 Atlantic cod is one of the most heavily fished species.
 Atlantic cod was fished for a thousand years by north European fishers who followed it across the North Atlantic Ocean to North America.
 It supported the US and Canadian fishing economy until 1992, when the Canadian Government implemented a ban on fishing cod.

 Several cod stocks collapsed in the 1990s (decline of more than 95% of maximum historical biomass) and have failed to fully recover even with the cessation of fishing.
 This absence of the apex predator has led to a trophic cascade in many areas.
 Many other cod stocks remain at risk.
 The Atlantic cod is labelled vulnerable on the IUCN Red List of Threatened Species, per a 1996 assessment that the IUCN notes needs updating.
 A 2013 assessment covering only Europe shows the Atlantic cod has rebounded in Europe, and it has been relabelled least concern.

 Dry cod may be prepared as unsalted stockfish, and as cured salt cod or clipfish.
 (Note: Former names for salted cod include cured cod, ling, and haberdine.
 Freshly-salted cod was known as green cod, white cod, corefish, coursfish, and green fish or greenfish.
 "Green cod" may also refer to the saithe (Pollachius virens), pollack (P. pollachius), or uncommonly to the lingcod (O. elongatus).
 "Ling" now more often refers to other fish, particularly the common ling (Molva molva).)

 Taxonomy

-The Atlantic cod is one of three cod species in the genus Gadus along with Pacific cod and Greenland cod.
+The Atlantic cod is one of three cod species in the genus Gadus along with Pacific cod and Alaska pollock.
 A variety of fish species are colloquially known as cod, but they are not all classified within the Gadus, though some are in the Atlantic cod family, Gadidae.